 Finding inspiration is actively searching for it, then following through with exercises that will help you establish lifelong creative habits.

-So how do you actually do it?
+So how do you actually get inspired whenever you want?

 Lots of ways!
-Coming very soon, SongFancy will be launching it’s first ever course on exactly this: Living an inspired life.
+Coming very soon, SongFancy will be launching its first ever course on exactly this: Living an inspired life.
 I’m going to give you exercises, resources, and in depth lessons on how you can open up your heart to live your most creatively fulfilled life.

 I want more than anything for you to fall back in love with your writing.
 If you feel uninspired or like you’ll never get your songwriting mojo back, I’ll show you how you can kickstart your natural creative abilities and strengthen them.
 If you’re completely overwhelmed with life’s obligations and feel like you have absolutely no time to write – I’ll show you how you can make the time.

-Cause you guys, I’ve been where you are.
+I’ve been where you are.
 Oh my GOSH I’ve been there!
 It’s not a happy place.